ClassManager-PEI/ClassManager-microsite/src/documentation/Documentation.md

 ## Student
 - **Profile:** Receives notifications about changes to their schedule or rooms.
 - **Goals:**
-  - Be promptly notified of schedule or room changes.
   - Easily access updated schedules.
 - **Main Tasks:**
-  - Receive notifications about changes (room, schedule, teacher).
   - Check schedule via portal, app, or QR code.

 # User Stories and Acceptance Criteria (with Difficulty Ratings)